Nicholas Shaw

+Nicholas Shaw (born 1982) is an English actor known for his work in television, film, and theatre, including roles in Bridgerton, Endeavour, Young Wallander, Munich: The Edge of War, and Ridley Scott's Napoleon, as well as stage work with the Royal Shakespeare Company and at Shakespeare's Globe.

+Personal life

-Nicholas Shaw (born 1982) is an English actor.
-He attended McAuley Catholic High School in Doncaster.
-He then attended the Drama Centre London and graduated in 2004.
+Shaw attended McAuley Catholic High School in Doncaster before training at the Drama Centre London, graduating in 2004.
+He married Michelle Shaw on 25 August 2013.
+The couple have two children and live in Staffordshire.

-Television and films
+Television and film

 Shaw first gained attention in the lead role of Doug in The Rotters Club, the TV series based on Jonathan Coe’s novel, broadcast in 2004.
 He played guest roles in other TV series, Dalziel & Pascoe, Heartbeat and Afterlife, and appeared as the poet, John Keats in The Romantics.

 He was Justin, one of the lead roles, in the eight-part TV series, Goldplated, in 2006, and played the lead in the 2007 TV film, All About Me, co-starring with Phoebe Nicholls, Danny Webb and Phil Davis.
 In 2008, he played Sandoval in an episode of Heroes and Villains about Hernán Cortés.
 In 2010 played a role in the "shockumentary" The Possession of David O'Reilly.
+The same year, he played Matthew Leicester in 16 episodes of the BBC soap opera Doctors, and DC Hadley in the ITV series Foyle's War.
 Between 2010 and 2012, he played John Fisher in the BBC series "Land Girls".

+In 2014, he played Matt in the drama film In Transit.
+In 2017, he appeared in the documentary series Murder Maps as Edward Sorrell.
+He returned to film in 2020 in Running Naked, credited as Nick Shaw, and that year also appeared as Lord Thompson in the Netflix series Bridgerton.

+In 2022, Shaw played Jörgen Moberg in three episodes of the second series of the Netflix crime drama Young Wallander.
+In 2021, he also played Baz Appleby in an episode of Endeavour, Rory Lycett in Holby City, and Parliamentary Aide James Berwick in the Netflix historical thriller Munich: The Edge of War, directed by Christian Schwochow.
+In 2023, he appeared in Ridley Scott's historical epic Napoleon, in a supporting role during the Battle of Austerlitz sequence.